What happens if we reverse the order of the quantifiers in Convergence of a Sequence? Namely, define vercongence as:

 For some additional practice with nested quantifiers, consider the following invented definition:

-(this is saying that for a consecutive subsequence from
+(this is saying that for a consecutive subsequence from to there's at least one in that subsequence)

 a.
-Is the sequence
+Is the sequence zero-heavy?

 b.
 If a sequence is zero-heavy, does it necessarily contain an infinite number of zeros?
 If not, provide a counter example.